Covering Complete Geometric Graphs by Monotone Paths: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:arbitrary}}

 \emph{Lower bound.} Assume that $n$ is divisible by $3$, \ie, $n=3k$.
-For convenience we denote our $n$-element point set by $P$.
-Partition the $n$ points into three groups $A,B,C$, of the same size, close to the vertices of a unit equilateral triangle, and each group consists of roughly equidistant points, but the distances are different; see Fig.~\ref{fig:tripartite}.
-Let the diameters of the 3 groups of $k$ vertices be $\diam(C) \ll \diam(B) \ll \diam(A) \ll 1$.
+Partition the $n$ points in our set $P$ into three groups $A,B,C$, of the same size, close to the vertices of a unit equilateral triangle, where each group consists of roughly equidistant points, but the distances are different; see Fig.~\ref{fig:tripartite}.
+Let the diameters of the 3 groups of $k$ vertices be